z0lt4np4l1nk4s/SolarSystemSimulator/README.md

 ## Features

-- Displays the positions of planets in the solar system, updating according to the current date.
+- Displays the positions of planets in the solar system, updating according to the current date
-- Allows users to change the date using the left and right arrow keys.
+- Allows users to change the date using the left and right arrow keys
-- Planetary motion is simulated assuming that planets move in perfect circular orbits around the Sun.
+- Planetary motion is simulated assuming that planets move in perfect circular orbits around the Sun
-- The sizes of the planets and their distances are not to scale, but have been adjusted to custom sizes for better visual clarity.
+- The sizes of the planets and their distances are not to scale, but have been adjusted to custom sizes for better visual clarity
 - Provides the ability to focus on the point of view (POV) of each planet by pressing keys 1-9

 ---

-## 🗺️ Table of Contents
+## Table of Contents

 - [Project Purpose](#project-purpose)
 - [Quick Start](#quick-start)